oskarnesheim/WebDev_project1/README.md

 # Testing

 Ensuring the quality and reliability of WeatherSearcher is a top priority.
-To achieve this, we have implemented a comprehensive testing strategy that covers various aspects of the app, including component testing, snapshot testing, and mocking API calls.
+To achieve this, we have adopted a thorough testing approach that encompasses several vital aspects of our application, which include component testing, snapshot testing, and the strategic use of mock API calls.

 In addition to standard testing, we've also paid special attention to responsiveness by conducting tests on a range of devices, including: